vetras/ts-express-decorators-wiki/Services.md

 ### Installation

-In first place, you must adding the `services` folder on `componentsScan` attribut in your server settings as follow :
+In first place, you must adding the `services` folder on `componentsScan` attribute in your server settings as follow :

 ```typescript
 import * as Express from "express";